All Collections

 How can I make sense of all this data?

-To help you understand your metabolic health so you can achieve your goals, Veri calculates a Meal Score and a Daily Score.
-Here’s a breakdown of each of these scores.
+To help you understand your metabolic health so you can achieve your goals, Veri calculates a Meal Score.

 The Meal Score brings together evidence-based glucose measures to rate your meals from 1 to 10.
 A higher score reflects a meal with a more stable glucose response.
 A lower score reflects a meal with a less stable glucose response.